 Appomattox Court House

-(War Dept.) At about 1:30pm, a group of Union officers arrived on horseback.
-Among those were Lieutenant General Ulysses S. Grant, Major General P. H. Sheridan, Major General E. O. C. Ord, Major General Wesley Merritt, Major General George Armstrong Custer, and Captain Robert Todd Lincoln, son of President Abraham Lincoln.
+In the mid-afternoon around 1:30 pm, a group of Union officers arrived on horseback.
+The group included Lieutenant General Ulysses S. Grant, Major General P. H. Sheridan, Major General E. O. C. Ord, Major General Wesley Merritt, Major General George Armstrong Custer, and Captain Robert Todd Lincoln, son of President Abraham Lincoln among others.

 General Grant and several of the Union officers entered the parlor where General Lee was waiting.
-For the next hour and a half, General Lee and General Grant discussed and came to agreement on the terms of surrender of the Confederate Army of Northern Virginia, which, for all practical purposes, ended the long, bloody war.
+For the next hour and a half, General Lee and General Grant discussed and agreed on the terms of surrender of the Confederate Army of Northern Virginia, which, for all practical purposes, ended the long, bloody war.

-The war struck close to home early on and McLean moved his family from northern to central Virginia out of concern for their safety, settling eventually in the home at Appomattox Court House.
-The First Battle of Manassas (Bull Run) took place on Wilmer McLean’s farm on July 21, 1861 and inspired the move.
+The war struck close to home early on.
+McLean moved his family from northern to central Virginia out of concern for their safety, eventually settling in their home at Appomattox Court House.
+The First Battle of Manassas (Bull Run) took place on Wilmer McLean’s farm on July 21st, 1861, and inspired the move.
 So, in a most unusual twist of fate, the Civil War started in McLean’s backyard in 1861 and ended in his parlor in 1865.